rifkysyahreza/hashtagreply/README.md

 # hashtagreply
-Auto reply in tweet that has a specific keyword or hashtag
+Auto reply in tweet that has a specific keyword or hashtag (500 tweet maximum in one run)

 1. Create folder (ex: D:/hashtagreply)
 2. Open Windows CMD and point it to the folder (ex: D:/hashtagreply/)